MiiMii1205/PEAKSeating/README.md

 It comes from a misconception within our group that whoever is seen boarding the helicopter was actually the closest.
 Once we discovered it actually depended on player join order, we were a bit bummed down...

-But now, thanks to this mod, we can finally have our little competition back again once the helicopter arrives!
+But now, thanks to this mod, we can finally have our little competition again once the helicopter arrives!

 It's fully configurable and compatible with mods like [PEAK FixUnlimitedEndScreen](https://thunderstore.io/c/peak/p/kaosz/PEAK_FixUnlimitedEndScreen/) and [PEAK Unlimited](https://thunderstore.io/c/peak/p/glarmer/PEAK_Unlimited/)

 While the mod can be installed independently without any syncing issues, it's recommended to install it on ALL clients to keep the cutscene the same for everyone.
-We also encourage player to have the same config, but you actually can have different configurations, and it should still work as intended
+While you can have different configurations per clients, we do recommend players to have the same config.

 ## Configuration ##